cedar-policy/rfcs/text/0061-functions.md

 };
 ```

-Here it is instead represented with functions
+Here is the same policy expressed using macros.

 ```
-def semver(?major, ?minor, ?patch)
+// A semver has three version components: major, minor, and patch def semver(?major, ?minor, ?patch)
   { major : ?major, minor : ?minor, patch : ?patch }
 ;

-// lhs > rhs ?
-def semverGT(?lhs, ?rhs)
-  if ?lhs.major == ?rhs.major then
+// Is the semver in the first parameter newer than (>) the second ? def semverGT(?lhs, ?rhs) if ?lhs.major == ?rhs.major then
     if ?lhs.minor == ?rhs.minor then